tenchi-security/zanshin-cli/README.md

 #### `zanshin organization member invite`

-Operations on member invites of organization the API key owner has direct access to
+Operations on member invites of organization the API key owner has directaccess to

 **Usage**: